Updated November 2021

 What Is the Status of the COVID-19 Vaccine?

+The Pfizer vaccine is fully approved for Americans 16 and older.
+It is available for children 5-15 under emergency use authorization (EUA).
+The Moderna and J&J vaccines are available for people 18 and older under emergency use authorization.
 Other vaccine candidates are in the clinical trial phase and could seek FDA approval for use in the future.

 What Is an Emergency Use Authorization?

 During a public health crisis like the COVID-19 pandemic, the FDA can issue an Emergency Use Authorization (EUA) for medical treatments that have not yet received final approval.
-One COVID-19 vaccine, produced by Pfizer/BioNTech, has received an EUA.

 Manufacturers can submit a request for an EUA to the FDA.
 The FDA evaluates the EUA request on several criteria, including the safety and effectiveness of the treatment.
 If the treatment is shown to be safe and effective, and if there are no other adequate approved treatments, the FDA can issue the EUA.